proxmox/proxmox-backup/docs/package-repositories.rst

 features.

-.. warning:: the ``pbstest`` repository should (as the name implies) only be used for testing new features or bug fixes.
+.. warning:: the ``pbstest`` repository should (as the name implies) only be used to test new features or bug fixes.

-As usual, you can configure this using ``/etc/apt/sources.list`` by adding the following line:
+You can configure this using ``/etc/apt/sources.list`` by adding the following line:

 .. code-block:: sources.list